ytmytm/espkrpc/README.md

 This version is based on kRPC-0.3.6 protocol.

+# What is...

+## Kerbal Space Program
+An awesome game where you fail and fail again, and then you crash and burn.

+## kRPC
+A mod for KSP that allows to control what happens in the game from outside scripts written in popular languages like Python, Lua, C# and C++.
+"RPC" stands for "Remote Procedure Call" and the connection is provided by a TCP/IP server running on computer with the game.
+The scripts may run on remote machines and connect to the game over network.

+## ESP8266
+Incredible platform for custom amateur Internet-of-Things development.
+This is a very low cost WiFi chip with full TCP/IP stack and microcontroller.

 # Possible usage scenarios

 - remote monitoring of KSP flight parameters to show on custom physical displays (LEDs, LCDs, custom meters, etc.)